tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 Delegated credentials present a better alternative from other delegation mechanisms like proxy certificates for several reasons:

-* There is no change needed to client certificate validation at the PKI layer which is complex.
+* There is no change needed to client certificate validation at the PKI layer.
 * X.509 semantics are very rich.
 This can cause unintended consequences if a service owner creates a proxy cert where the properties differ from the leaf certificate.
   Delegated credentials have very restricted semantics which should not conflict with X.509 semantics.
 * Proxy certificates rely on the cert path building process to establish a binding between the proxy certificate and the server certificate.
 Since the cert path building process is not cryptographically protected, it is possible that a proxy certificate could be bound to another certificate with the same public key, with different X.509 parameters.
 Delegated credentials, which rely on a cryptographic binding between the entire certificate and the Delegated credential, cannot.
 * Delegated credentials allow signed messages to be bound to specific versions of TLS.
 This prevents them from being used for other protocols if a service owner allows multiple versions of TLS.

 ## Certificate Requirements

 We define an new X.509 extension, DelegationUsage to be used in the certificate when the certificate permits the usage of Delegated Credentials.
 When this extension is not present the client MUST not accept a Delegated Credential even if it is negotiated by the server.
 When it is present, the client MUST follow the validation procedure.